 The new iPhone 5 – what do you think?

 Anyone who has picked up a newspaper or read the Internet over the past two weeks since the iPhone 5's much anticipated release knows it has issues.
 The black model scuffs too much.
 Pictures look too purple.
 The Maps app is horrible.
 Everyone seems to have an issue with at least some new feature of the iPhone 5.

 But in my observations, there is one thing that stands out among all those articles and negative reviews - everyone has an iPhone 5, and nobody can stop talking about it.
 And that's rightfully so!

 The iPhone 5 comes preloaded with all the new features of the latest iOS, and it rocks.
 Below I've highlighted a few that you may find most intriguing.
 I know I've left a lot out (a review of 200 features would keep you here all weekend!), but I’ve tried to highlight some of the most significant changes.

-Last week, we hosted a webinar on hedge fund security and the internal and external threats firms should be aware of.
+We hosted a webinar on hedge fund security and the internal and external threats firms should be aware of.
 Following is a short recap of the material presented by Eldon Sprickerhoff of eSentire – a leader in the managed security services space.

 For hedge funds and their investors, the reality of cybersecurity threats is a serious one and one that must be proactively and consistently monitored.
 Investors today expect firms to take steps to thwart potential security threats, which means using vulnerability assessments and penetration tests to identify possible risks.